watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

 1. Login to your Azure DevOps account, access the `fabmedical` project you created earlier, then select "Pipelines".

-2. From the pipelines list, select the `content-web` pipeline and click `Edit.`
+2. From the pipelines list, select the `content-web` pipeline and select `Edit.`

    ![A screenshot with the `content-web` pipeline selected and the `Edit` button highlighted.](media/hol-2019-10-02_10-06-57.png)